 One more awesome solution for your desktop clutter problems is this neat application which grabs a page-based layout.
 Once installed, all you need to do is move your cursor over any item to drag it and arrange it according to your liking.
 Thus, a page is created for your convenience, and when it gets full, another page automatically pops out to accommodate the new items.
 This software in our catalog of programs similar to Stardock Fences is a Windows app and hence features touchscreen support, apart from other cool traits like a search function, adjustable icon sizes, personalized tabs and more.

 6 – Desktop Groups

-Another Mac utility in this compilation of Stardock Fences alternatives is Desktop Groups which is aimed at forming clusters of related files to clean up your desktops.
+Another Mac utility in this compilation is Desktop Groups which is aimed at forming clusters of related files to clean up your desktops.
 You are free to move those groups around as well as add or remove files using the drag & drop method.
 It’s a simple yet excellent tool for Mac users which can be downloaded as a 7-day demo if you wish to try it out before making a purchase.

 Those are all the Stardock Fences alternatives which we’d want you to take a look at if you’re searching for such software.
 Hope you find them useful.